jasonbot/weblog/content/weblog/playing-classicube-at-work.md

 [ClassiCube has documentation on Github for how to run a browser-based session](https://github.com/ClassiCube/ClassiCube/blob/master/doc/hosting-flask.md).

-This seems pretty easy: you host a web page that has the ClassiCube JS client on it, and then configure it via Javascript in the page's code to
+This seems pretty easy: you host a web page that has the ClassiCube JS client on it, and then configure it via Javascript in the page's code to connect to your hosted server.

 ## Of Course I Have To Write Software to Run Software, It is my Wont

 The end product I made was [Cube With Friends on Github](https://github.com/jasonbot/cube-with-friends).
-It's a very easy to set up little program that does all the above manual steps
+It's a very easy to set up little program that does all the above manual steps -- at build time it embeds all the resources it needs from the internet into a single Go executable, and has other niceness like overlaying a pre-authored config that turns off ClassiCube authentication so people can join without having ClassiCube accounts.

 # Getting to It from Other computers